Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 # Build a "High 5" Robotic Arm
-In this project, you will be using the micro:bit and a servo to move a robotic arm.
+In this project, you will be using the micro:bit and a type of motor called a *servo* to move a robotic arm.
 The micro:bit light sensor will trigger the servo, so that when a shadow of a hand passes over the LED array, the arm rotates into a "high 5" position.

 ### Step 1: Connect the servo to the micro:bit
 Our Robotic Arm project will use the following parts: